 Begin with a business plan.
 A number of planning tools and templates can be found online, including from The Business Link.

-- Airdrie information and statistics and Airdrie Business Insight can be helpful in preparing your business plan.
+- Airdrie information and statistics and Airdrie Business Zone can be helpful in preparing your business plan.

 - Visit the Airdrie Business Directory to research customers and suppliers.